4Science/rioxxintegration/README.md

 # DSpace Ref+Rioxx by 4Science
 This repository contains the integration addon for REF+RIOXX

-The original works is explained at https://github.com/atmire/RIOXX/blob/master/README.md
+The original work is explained at https://github.com/atmire/RIOXX/blob/master/README.md

 Note that the general concepts are the same, 4Science simplified the installation procedure, essentially read the [New patch installation](#Patch-installation-procedures) and [How to disable REF](#Compatibility-with-the-REF-patch)